thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 Now imagine that our test module has more than 20 individual `it(...)` tests!

-> That would be a lot of duplicate code.
-And there is certainly nothing DRY ("do not repeat yourself") about such code!
+> That would be a lot of duplicate code. <br/> And there is certainly nothing DRY ("do not repeat yourself") about such code!

 ## 2) Testing with Helpers

-Above we explored the standard approach to implement unit tests; which resulted in verbose, non-reusable code.
+Above we explored the standard approach to implementing unit tests... an approach which resulted in verbose, non-reusable code.

-Here is the DRY version that we want:
+Let's contrast that with the DRY version that we want:

 ![Testing Directives - DRY Code](/images/dry_tests/example3.jpg)